It’s 2023, and the Vancouver to Seattle train is back in action.

 Military personnel and travellers with disabilities are entitled to a 10% discount on the Vancouver to Seattle train.

-Need a departure before 5:45 pm?
+Looking for an alternative departure time?
 There are currently about a dozen buses between Vancouver and Seattle every day, including multiple morning departures:

 Vancouver to Seattle Train Tickets